 Phil Campbell Campus

 The Phil Campbell Campus is located approximately 30 miles south of the Shoals campus.
 It is easily accessible from either U.S. Highway 43 or Alabama Highway 5/AL Hwy 13.
 Located on a scenic 100-acre site one mile southwest of the town of Phil Campbell, the campus provides academic and applied technology programs and a full complement of student and community services.
 The Bevill Fine Arts Center is among the premier cultural centers in northwest Alabama and the home of numerous concerts, musicals and special events for both the College and local communities.

 The 110-acre Shoals Campus houses academic and career technical programs.
 The Patriot Center, a multipurpose facility, offers a seating capacity of approximately 1,300 people.
 A child development center is available to students and the community with a qualified staff to care for the children.
-Also housed on the Shoals Campus are health studies programs, science labs, special programs such as Adult Education, Ready to Work and the Alabama Technology Network.
+Also housed on the Shoals Campus are health studies programs, science labs, special programs such as Adult Education, Alabama Career Essentials and the Alabama Technology Network.